iantar1/Net_Practice/README.md

         called subnets or sub-networks.
 It is essential for several reasons:
     Efficient IP Address Allocation, Reduced Broadcast Traffic, Enhanced Security, Improved Network Performance and Simplified Network Management.

+* **TCP/IP model VS OSI model:**
+    + OSI model it used primaily used for reserch.
+    + TCP/IP model is a practical model devloped to meet the needs  of the original internet design.

 * **This README based on these playlists:**
     + Networking 101 series https://www.youtube.com/playlist?list=PLMTCTd3b8IdLkjpCLrxbFKTY6CTlaMPco